shoreviewanalytics/shoreviewanalytics.github.io/_posts/2019-08-26-Installing-Tomcat9-On-Ubuntu-18.04.md

 <Valve className="org.apache.catalina.valves.RemoteAddrValve" allow="127\.\d+\.\d+\.\d+|::1|0:0:0:0:0:0:0:1" />
 ```

-The changed line should look something like the following, where the "| IP address of your server goes here!" matches your server's IP address.
+The changed line should look something like the following, where the IP address of your server goes at the end.
 Note it is necessary to add the pipe symbol to delimit between the entries of allowed IP addresses.

 ```
 <Valve className="org.apache.catalina.valves.RemoteAddrValve" allow="127\.\d+\.\d+\.\d+|::1|0:0:0:0:0:0:0:1|IP address of your server goes here!" />